-The UCLA Samueli Center for Excellence in Engineering and Diversity (CEED) seeks to create a community of collaborative and sustainable partnerships that increase academic opportunities for urban, disadvantaged, and underrepresented students.
-CEED supports precollege students in science, engineering, mathematics, and technology curricula, and focuses on engineering and computer science at the undergraduate and graduate levels.
+The UCLA Samueli Center for Excellence in Engineering and Diversity (CEED) seeks to create a community of collaborative and sustainable partnerships that offer academic and professional development support to disadvantaged and underrepresented engineering and computer science undergraduate and graduate students.
+CEED also supports precollege students in local middle and high schools who are interested in science, computer science, engineering, mathematics, and technology by offering opportunities to learn through hands-on projects.